-(A) The purpose of this rule shall be to establish procedures for the funding and operation of hospital commissaries under the managing responsibility of the division of hospital services which is operated by the Ohio department of metal health (ODMH).
+(A) The purpose of this rule shall be to establish procedures for the funding and operation of regional psychiatric hospital (RPH) commissaries under the managing responsibility of the Ohio department of mental health and addiction services, division of hospital services .

-(B) The provisions of this rule shall apply to all hospitals under the managing responsibility of ODMH.
+(B) The provisions of this rule shall apply to all RPH's.

-(1) A hospital may create and maintain commissaries for the benefit of the patients.
-Upon receipt of ODMH central office approval, a hospital may transfer funds from the industrial and entertainment fund to establish a commissary operation.
+(1) A RPH may create and maintain commissaries for the benefit of the patients.
+Upon receipt of central office approval, a RPH may transfer funds from the industrial and entertainment fund to establish a commissary operation.

-(4) The recording of transactions of the commissaries shall be directly supervised by the business office of each hospital and shall be subject to audit by the internal audit group of legal services located in ODMH central office, and the auditor of state.
+(4) The recording of transactions of the commissaries shall be directly supervised by the business office of each RPH and shall be subject to audit by central office, and the auditor of state.

 (1) A cash register shall be used to record all cash sales at the time of transaction.